Andrea Bajani: Writing

 Un bene al mondo (Einaudi, 2016) is the tale of a boy and his pain.
 Between fairy tales and magic realism, the book does not fall neatly into generic literary categories.
 Michael Cunningham described it thus: "Bajani is a true original.
 His prose is possessed of the simple, cadenced rhythm I associate with fairy tales, as is a certain, subtle sense of the fantastic in his imagery, though the story he’s telling is very much for adults, and takes place in an all-too-real world.
 Bajani’s work is suffused with a certain innocence that not only belies but intensifies the pain and anomie of which he writes...There's love, there's wonder, as well.
 There is, in short, much of what makes life worth writing about."

 Il libro delle case (Feltrinelli, 2021) tells the story of a man called Io through the houses that he lived in.
 The story spans the life of Io from birth in 1975 to 2020 through short chapters, not in chronological order, describing the places where Io or other characters in the story have lived.
 The novel explores life, friendship, love and emotional struggles of Io through the rooms that witnessed them.
 The personal story of Io is weaved together with two momentous events: the kidnapping and subsequent killing of the prime minister Aldo Moro in 1978, and the discovery of the body of well-known writer and film-maker Pier Paolo Pasolini, killed in 1975.

 L’anniversario (Feltrinelli, 2025) won the renowned Premio Strega.
 The novel tells the story of a son who had an intended complete termination of contact with his parents for ten years.
-It's also a precise portrait of the mother, a woman who had given up any resistance to her tyrannic husband.
+It's also a precise portrait of the mother, a woman who had given up any resistance to her tyrannical husband.